marilyne-linkurious/documentation/content/admin/content/data-sources/index.md

 ### Using the Web user interface

-Using an administrator account, access the *admin* > *data* menu to edit the current data-source configuration:
+Using an administrator account, access the *Admin* > *Data* menu to edit the current data-source configuration:
 ![admin-data menu](menu-data.png)

 Edit the data-source configuration to match your graph database